qiita-spots/qiita/CONTRIBUTING.md

   ```python
   sql = "SELECT * FROM qiita.qiita_user"
   ```
-2. Triple quotes are preferred for the SQL statements, unless the statement fits in a single line, since most editors and GitHub will detect SQL statement and apply highlighting accordingly:
+2. Triple quotes are preferred for the SQL statements, unless the statement fits in a single line, since most editors and GitHub will detect SQL statement and apply highlighting accordingly.
+See point 3 for logical grouping of the SQL statements and indentation:
   * Wrong:
   ```python
   sql = ("SELECT processed_data_status FROM qiita.processed_data_status pds JOIN "